 Baptism at the river

 Some Sundays, we make plans to go down to the river once morning worship is over.
 When we do this, we use the Lindsey Bridge public access to the Dan River at Madison River Park just a little way south of the church.
-Our friends at Pine Hall Brick are kind enough to let us use their lot, from which we walk down to the water.
-There, we may sing a few songs while we wait for everyone to arrive.
+There by the river, we may sing a few songs while we wait for everyone to arrive.
 If you're planning to be baptized, you should find the pastor and stay close to him by the water.
 When all is ready, he'll wade in and call you and others who are being baptized in one at a time.
 You will find a volunteer or two who is ready to help ensure you can walk into the river with steady support.

 In the water at either place

 Whether you're in the church building or in the river, once you are in the water, our pastor will introduce you.
 Then, he will introduce the person who is sharing your testimony or give you the chance to personally share if you prefer.
 After testimony, our pastor will ask these questions:

 - Have you entrusted your life to Jesus Christ as your Savior and Lord?

 - Do you desire to follow the Lord in baptism in obedience to His command?